ODA Spending

 How much does Japan allocate to agricultural ODA?

-Japan was the third-largest DAC donor to agriculture in 2022.
+Japan was the 3rd largest DAC donor to agriculture in 2022.

 Funding for agriculture and rural development represented 4% of Japan’s total ODA in 2022, lower than the DAC average of 5%.
-Although Japan's ODA towards agriculture has remained stable, its share as a percentage of total ODA has decreased slightly year-on-year.
+Although Japan's ODA towards agriculture has remained stable, its share as a percentage of total ODA has decreased slightly.

 How is Japanese agricultural ODA changing?